breck7/chcopy/readme.md

 chcopy
 ======

-Copies the file permissions from one file to another.
+chcopy copies file permissions from one file to another.

 Do you lose time making file permission mistakes?
 I do.

 Often I have the file permissions set perfectly on one file or directory, but can never remember the command I used to get there.

 That's where chcopy comes in.
-It simply copies the file permissions from one file to another:
+It simply copies file permissions from one file to another:

 ### How to use